togethercomputer/OpenDataHub/README.md

-# Better-OIG-Together
+# OpenDataHub

-This repository contains the current snapshot of the OIG bot.
+This repository contains the current snapshot of the OpenChatKit bot.
 You can find all training data in `data`, the hyperparameters used for training in `training.yaml`, training log in `training_log`, and the pointer to the model at `model.yaml`.

-You can find in different branches different specialized version of this bot.
+You can find in different branches different specialized versions of this bot.

 You can make it better by contributing data!

 ## Data Model

-How should we think about the training data for OIG bots?
+How should we think about the training data for OpenChatKit bots?
 A _training set_ is a _set_ of _slices_, where each _slice_ contains a set of (input, output) pairs.
 Each slice corresponds to one file in the `data` folder.